edhowland/viper/local/packages/charm.d/help.d/apps.md

 Available charm subcommands

+Options, if any, are enclosed in square brackets like charm welcome [restore]

-charm start : Welcomes you to charm and removes the Welcome banner when Viper starts with no files to edit charm status : Displays  current status of the Viper ecosystem charm ls : Lists known packages, modules and plugins charm welcome : Displays the Viper startup banner. charm welcome restore : restores the Viper Welcome banner when it starts with no files to edit charm ignore  : Adds any local project's  ./vishrc to your .gitignore charm help displays this help text
+charm status : Displays  current status of the Viper ecosystem charm ls : Lists known packages, modules and plugins charm welcome : [remove] [restore] Displays the Viper startup banner.
+Or removes it or restores it at startup. charm ignore  : Adds any local project's  ./vishrc to your .gitignore charm help displays this help text